Email Culture

 Message:

-As we discussed yesterday during the weekly managers’ meeting, the Annual Report will now include a “Donor Profile” section.
+Hi Pat, As we discussed yesterday during the weekly managers’ meeting, the Annual Report will now include a “Donor Profile” section.
 We agreed that you will write three profiles by June 7, at which time the Editing Team will review the draft text.
 I CCd Chris from the Editing Team so we are all on the same page.
 Chris agreed to have the final edits to us by June 9, which will ensure we are on schedule to publish by mid-month.
+Would you please keep me updated on your progress and let me know when you have time to meet with our spotlighted donors for an interview?
+I am available between noon and 3:00 each day this week.
+This project is a very exciting addition to our Annual Report and will provide high value to our readers and our donors!
+Thanks,

 Alex